TranDavid1/TranDavid1/README.md

-👋 Hey, I'm David
+David Tran

-I'm a software engineer who loves building clean, efficient systems that solve real-world problems.
-I have professional experience shipping full-stack features, scaling backend services, and deploying serverless applications in production.

-I'm an AWS Certified Developer – Associate with hands-on experience deploying and managing serverless architectures using Node.js, Lambda, API Gateway, and more.
-On the frontend, I work comfortably with React, HTML/CSS, and modern UI frameworks.
+Software Engineer with experience building and supporting scalable, production-grade systems across cloud and full-stack environments.
+I’ve shipped backend features, improved API orchestration, and supported distributed systems in AWS-based architectures.

+At Soapbox, I worked closely with engineering and product teams to investigate complex production issues, improve backend reliability, and support integrations with third-party services such as EasyPost.
+My work often required deep debugging across APIs, database queries, and cloud infrastructure to identify root causes and implement long-term fixes.

+Previously at Concentrix, I developed voice-driven call automation systems using Amazon Connect, AWS Lambda, and Node.js, helping deliver serverless solutions in a production AWS environment.
+I also contributed to web messaging bots and backend API orchestration, working within Agile teams to ship reliable customer-facing features.

-In the backend world, I've worked extensively with Python (Django), Java, and SQL, including designing and optimizing relational databases and complex queries.
-I also have experience working in Dockerized environments and collaborating across cross-functional teams.
+I have hands-on experience building and deploying cloud-native systems in AWS, working with Node.js, Python (Django), Java, and SQL.
+My background includes designing relational databases, optimizing queries, and developing backend services that prioritize maintainability and performance.
+I’m comfortable working in Dockerized environments and collaborating across cross-functional teams.

-🧠 CS Degree from Cal Poly Pomona, where I studied core topics like Data Structures & Algorithms, Software Engineering, and Database Systems.
+I hold a B.S. in Computer Science from Cal Poly Pomona, with a strong foundation in Data Structures & Algorithms, Software Engineering, and Database Systems.

-Outside of work, I'm always exploring new tools, leveling up my skills, and contributing to side projects and experiments.
+Outside of work, I enjoy exploring new technologies and building practical tools that solve real-world problems.

-📬 Reach out at dtrancpp@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/tran-david1/)
+📬 Reach out at david.tran.developer@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/tran-david1/)